Introduction: The evolution of e-commerce security and PCI DSS

 When the PCI Security Standards Council launched in 2006, the risks associated with e-commerce transactions were significantly different.

-E-commerce transactions were approximately 5% of total retail sales, direct employees generated most code on-premises and that code serviced only a small percentage of the global population.
+E-commerce transactions were approximately 5% of total retail sales, direct employees generated most code on-premise and that code serviced only a small percentage of the global population.
 So while the Payment Card Industry Data Security Standard (PCI DSS) v1.1 addressed e-commerce and introduced web application security concepts, this was not its core focus.

 Today, the digital payment landscape has changed significantly.
 With the ubiquity of cellular service, cloud computing and other advanced technology, e-commerce represents easily 25%-30% of overall retail sales, with the vast majority of software development relying on multiple third-party sources.

 As the protection of online payments has become more complex, PCI DSS had to evolve.
-Two key updates in v4, which go into effect in March 2025, aim to strengthen the security of payment pages by managing browser scripts (DSS Req 6.4.3) and monitoring security-impacting HTTP headers (DSS Req 11.6.1).
+Two key updates in PCI DSS v4, which go into effect in March 2025, aim to strengthen the security of payment pages by managing browser scripts (DSS Req 6.4.3) and monitoring security-impacting HTTP headers (DSS Req 11.6.1).

 So how do you know if your organization has adequate controls in place to keep payment information confidential and can demonstrate PCI DSS compliance?